elonguepee/devOpsCheatSheets/linux/rhcsa-study/rhcsa-cheat-sheet.md

 - u to undo
 - :w saves.
 Adding a space and a name will save a copy with that name
 - O puts a line above, lowercase o puts a line below
+- c w deletes the rest of the word
+- ~ changes the case of a character
+- A puts you into insert mode at the end of a line
+- ZZ saves and exits a file

 #### Create, delete, copy, and move files and directories
 ```bash